modmore/docs/en/01_Commerce/v1/75_Developer/Payment_Gateways/index.md

 > Note: this documentation deals with **Commerce 1.1+**; in 1.0 and before a [different implementation is needed](../Payment_Gateways).
 At the moment, both the 1.0 (recognised by the usage of the "BaseGateway") and 1.1 (recognised by "GatewayInterface" or "Omnipay2Gateway") solutions are supported, but it is strongly encouraged to [upgrade to the new interfaces](Migrate_BaseGateway_to_Omnipay2Gateway).

+On this page you'll find a high-level overview of the different interfaces and classes that are involved with payment gateways.
+You'll need a `GatewayInterface` implementation and at least one `TransactionInterface` implementation.

+[TOC]

 ## High-level overview

 Gateways consists of Gateway instances, and related Transaction instances.